KyleShearrer/FinalGroupProject/README.md

   Kotlin was a replacement for java.
 Kotlin still uses parts of Java and even in your Kotlin code you can use Java code in it.
 * Unique features of the language
   * Does the language have any particularly unique features?
+  #### Java
+  The most unique feature of java is how it is able to run on about anything.
+It is extremely reliable and portable.
+It is platform independent so java has the ability to run the same program on many different systems with no hiccups.
+Even a toaster could probably run a java program.
+  #### Kotlin
+  The most unique feature of Kotlin is that Kotlin and Java code can be intertwined in the same program.
+In you Kotlin program you can add java code in the middle and the program will work just fine.

 * Name spaces
   * How are name spaces implemented?
   * How are name spaces used?